Skip to content

 Mary Prince (1788–1833)

-Mary Prince was the first black woman to publish a first-hand account of slavery in the British colonies in 1831 and to present an anti-slavery petition to Parliament in 1828.
+Mary Prince was the first Black woman to publish a first-hand account of slavery in the British colonies in 1831 and to present an anti-slavery petition to Parliament in 1828.
 Her account, The History of Mary Prince: A West Indian Slave, galvanised the abolition movement in Britain.
-Prince’s name accompanies a portrait of Phyllis Wheatley, the first published African American woman, in Hew Locke’s The Jurors, a permanent artwork of 12 intricately worked bronze at Runnymede.
+Prince’s name accompanies a portrait of Phyllis Wheatley, the first published African American woman, in Hew Locke’s The Jurors, a permanent artwork of 12 intricate bronze chairs at Runnymede.

 David Miller Jr (1903–1977)

 David Miller Jr is best known for his series of sculpted heads.
 Miller and his father, David Miller Sr, began their careers by creating curios and carvings to supply the tourist industry in Jamaica.
-It was from the 1940s that they both began to carve in a more three-dimensional mode and became increasingly recognised for their individual contributions to modern Jamaican art.
-Walter McGeough Bond – the last owner of The Argory in Northern Ireland – acquired Miller Jr's Head No. 4 in Jamaica and gave it to the National Trust in 1979.
+From the 1940s they both began to carve in a more three-dimensional mode and became increasingly recognised for their individual contributions to modern Jamaican art.
+Walter McGeough Bond, the last owner of The Argory in Northern Ireland, acquired Miller Jr's Head No. 4 in Jamaica and gave it to the National Trust in 1979.

 People in history